 In brief without charging an admission fee our PYO is not sustainable and we thank you for your understanding in this.

 At Clive’s, we pride ourselves on our P.Y.O set up.
 We have strived over the years to make it easier for the general public by developing and enhancing current growing and picking systems.
 The poly tunnels are located next to the farm between the farmyard and the old Upton-Malvern railway line.
 We can usually meet all your soft and top fruit needs, a quick phone or email and we can help.
 If you are visiting as part of a group it is best to ring in advance to check availability.

-Our first fruit of the year is strawberries which we aim to be ready by the end of June.
+Our first fruit of the year is strawberries .
 We grow Elsantas using a table-top system in polytunnels.
 This makes it easier for the public as there is no bending down and come rain or shine you can still pick in the dry.
 We aim to stagger our crop from June to August so you can pick throughout the hotter months.

 Strawberries were first grown on the farm in the 1960s when Mr Felix Clive became a pioneer of PYO.
 Since then we have gone from the traditional ground-grown plants with straw to the more modern table-top and state of the art irrigation system.
 We pick our fruit for the farm shop and can usually accommodate bulk orders for special events.